BabylonJS/OldDocumentationSite/content/How_To/scene/Optimizing_your_scene.md

 ### EngineInstrumentation
 The EngineInstrumentation class allows you to get the following counters:
-* *GPU frame time*: Time (in nanoseconds) spent by the GPU to render a single frame.
+* *gpuFrameTimeCounter*: Time (in nanoseconds) spent by the GPU to render a single frame.
 Must be turned on with `instrumentation.captureGPUFrameTime = true`.
-* *Shader compilation time*: Time (in milliseconds) spend by the CPU to compile all shaders.
+* *shaderCompilationTimeCounter*: Time (in milliseconds) spent by the CPU to compile all shaders.
 Must be turned on with `instrumentation.captureShaderCompilationTime = true`.

 Here is an example of how to use engine instrumentation: https://www.babylonjs-playground.com/#HH8T00#1

 Please note that each counter is *PerfCounter* object which can provide multiple properties like average, total, min, max, count, etc.

+### SceneInstrumentation
+The SceneInstrumentation class allows you to get the following counters (per scene):
+* *activeMeshesEvaluationTimeCounter*: Time (in milliseconds) spent to evaluable active meshes (based on active camra frustum).
+Must be turned on with `instrumentation.captureActiveMeshesEvaluationTime = true`.
+* *renderTargetsRenderTimeCounter*: Time (in milliseconds) spent to render all render target textures.
+Must be turned on with `instrumentation.captureRenderTargetsRenderTime = true`.
+* *frameTimeCounter*: Time (in milliseconds) spent to render an entire frame (including all cameras).
+Must be turned on with `instrumentation.captureFrameTime = true`.

+Here is an example of how to use scene instrumentation:

 # Further Reading